Mund/Zunge

 On swallowing Calc-p.
 6 C or Phyt.
 6 C.

-On talking Kalmia 6 C or Lycopodium 6 C.
+On talking Kalm.
+6 C or Lyc.
+6 C.

 On puffing out Phyt.
 6 C or 30 C.

-Burning pain (smarting) Ars., Iris., Sang. or Verat-v. (all 6 C).
+Burning pain (smarting) Ars.
+Iris.
+Sang. or Verat-v. (all 6 C).
 Acon. could be given initially (one dose).

 Soreness Nit-ac.
 6 C or Thuj.
 6 C.